 State EOC & Response

-The Division through the Emergency Management Office is responsible for the state's comprehensive emergency management program which supports local and state agencies.
+The Division's Office of Emergency Management is responsible for the state's comprehensive emergency management program which supports local and state agencies.
 Activities and service cover the five mission areas of emergency management:

 The DHSEM supports all hazards and disasters like flooding, tornadoes, wildfire, hazardous materials incidents and acts of terrorism.